EOEPCA/workshop/07_app_package/docs/alice.md

-### Water bodies detection Application Package development and test
+# Water bodies detection Application Package development and test

 **Alice implements the application package**

 ![image](water-bodies-tb18-alice.jpg)

+## Background
-This Application Package takes as input Copernicus Sentinel-2 data and detects water bodies by applying the Otsu thresholding technique on the Normalized Difference Water Index (NDWI).
+This Application Package takes as input Copernicus Sentinel-2 data and detects water bodies by applying the *Otsu* thresholding technique on the Normalized Difference Water Index (NDWI).

 The NDWI is calculated with: